Dr. Alasdair M. Goodwill C.Psych.

 Dr. Goodwill completed his M.Sc. in Investigative Psychology at the University of Liverpool (UK) with Distinction and his Ph.D. in Forensic Psychology at the University of Birmingham where he conducted doctoral research on "Pragmatic approaches to suspect prioritisation in criminal investigations."
 He was awarded the Overseas Research Students Award Scheme (ORSAS) scholarship and the School of Psychology Full Academic Scholarship for his doctoral work.
 Following his Ph.D., he served as an Assistant Professor (Lecturer) and Course Director of the Doctorate in Forensic Psychology Programme (ForenPsyD) at the University of Birmingham before returning to Canada in 2009.

-Dr. Goodwill maintains extensive specialized training and professional development.
-He is trained in multiple threat assessment tools and risk assessment instruments and contributes to ongoing research in collaboration with Dr. Reid Meloy on the TRAP-18 protocol for assessing lone actor terrorism risk.
+Dr. Goodwill has served as the Vice-President of the Canadian Association of Threat Assessment Professionals, has served on the CATAP Board of Directors and continues to be an active member of the Association.
+Dr. Goodwill is trained in multiple threat and risk assessment tools and contributes to ongoing research in collaboration with Dr. Reid Meloy on the TRAP-18 protocol for assessing lone actor terrorism risk.
 His methodological expertise includes advanced statistical techniques, meta-analytical methods, Bayesian network analysis, and structural equation modeling.

 Dr. Goodwill maintains a private clinical practice (TheResolute.ca (external link, opens in new window) ) where he provides clinical assessment and therapeutic services utilizing an integrative approach that combines evidence-based cognitive-behavioural therapies with positive psychology, mindfulness, and purpose-based philosophical frameworks to support mental and physical wellness.